A brief introduction to the student finance system and the tuition fees for some international students studying in Sweden.

 Student finance for students studying in Sweden

-The Swedish system of student finance is designed so that higher education is accessible to all those who can benefit from it regardless of socio-economic background and where in Sweden a student lives.
+The Swedish system of student finance is designed so that higher education is accessible to all who can benefit from it regardless of socio-economic background and where in Sweden a student lives.

 When you study you can apply for financial aid.
 Financial aid for studies refers to the various grants and loans for which you may be eligible when you study.
 Your age is one of the factors that determine the kind of aid that you may receive.
 The authority CSN is responsible for administering student finance.